nicklip/SAS_course/README.md

 This is my code from the SAS programming course I took in graduate school.
 Included is code I wrote for the homework assignments, the midterm, and the final exam.

 A select number of the homework questions/instructions are included as comments in the code.
-I will be updating this repository with the instructions for all of the assignments and the utlized data files very soon.
+I will be updating this repository with the instructions for all of the assignments and the utilized data files very soon.

 This course covered the following topics:
 * Data Steps